gcc3/simple-ai-chat/README.md

 lower values like 0.2 will make it more focused and deterministic.

 * TOP_P
-0.1 means only the tokens comprising the top 10% probability mass are considered.
+Range 0 ~ 1, 0.1 means only the tokens comprising the top 10% probability mass are considered.

 * N
 How many completions to generate for each prompt.